From One #SingleMom to Another

 Who am I?

 My name is Meg.
 I was born Amish.
 I’m a creative person.
 I paint canvases.
 I tell stories.
-I work with my best friend at Urban Southern.
+I work with my cousin at Urban Southern.

 I’m also a single mom.